Antimicrobial Awareness Week 2021

 Australia’s National Antimicrobial Resistance Strategy – 2020 and Beyond

 Australia's National Antimicrobial Resistance Strategy - 2020 and Beyond sets a 20-year vision to protect the health of humans, animals and the environment through minimising the development and spread of AMR while continuing to have effective antimicrobials available.

 AURA - Antimicrobial Use and Resistance in Australia

 The Commission's Antimicrobial Use and Resistance in Australia (AURA) Surveillance System provides surveillance data and reports on antimicrobial use, appropriateness of use, and antimicrobial resistance to clinicians and policy makers to inform improved prescribing practice, and prevent and contain AMR.

-Watch Professor John Turnidge from the AURA Team explain the causes and dangers of antimicrobial resistance, inappropriate antimicrobial usage, and the Commission's work to establish and support the AURA Surveillance System.
+Watch Professor John Turnidge AO, from the AURA Team, explain the causes and dangers of AMR resistance, inappropriate antimicrobial usage, and the Commission's work to establish and support the AURA Surveillance System.

 Data to improve antimicrobial use - AURA 2021